dirkjot/projectmonitor-web/jenkins-docker/README.md

 ## Cloud Foundry Installation

 To deploy to __Cloud Foundry__, you need insert come up with your own APPNAME.
-Your Jenkins will show as APPNAME.cfapps.io (on PWS, similar for other versions of CF):
+Your Jenkins will show as APPNAME.cfapps.pez.pivotal.io (or similar, depending on your version of CF).

+NOTE: This procedure requires the ability to push Docker images, which is currently not enabled on PWS.

 ```
+export APPNAME=...
-cf push APPNAME --docker-image dirkjot/j3
+cf push $APPNAME --docker-image dirkjot/j3
 ```

 Watch the logs for the admin password.
 If you missed it, you can use